Do I really need therapy? I can usually handle my problems.

 How do I make an appointment?

 Our therapists have a wide range of hours covering mornings, afternoons and evenings Tuesday-Friday.
 We have several convenient ways to schedule an appointment.
 The best way to insure a slot on the schedule would be to call us during our office hours for the most up-to-date availability for each therapist.
 If our office isn’t open, feel free to leave a message with your name and contact information and we will reach out to you as soon as possible.
 Or you can simply fill out our "Make an Appointment" page on our website and we will contact you with more information.

 Does Crossroads take my insurance?

-While some of our therapists choose not to take insurance, many of our therapist do and are covered by most private health insurances.
+While some of our therapists choose not to take insurance, many of our therapists do and are covered by most private health insurances.
 Check out this helpful guide: Insurance Coverage.
-If you have any questions about specific therapists and the insurance they take.
+If you have any other questions, feel free to contact us.